lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Can toggle off keycard system
 - Light puzzle: "V.A.C. indicators" (see note)
+  - Email: white indicator only shown after syncing all 6 indicators to purple
+  - Correct sequence is: off, blue, green, white, red, purple
 - Unclear what the VAC light puzzle affects
 - Four breaker switch locations
   - Gymnasium (power off removes the penalty for entering)